Standards of Practice

 Birth Arts International (BAI) Practitioners do not practice medicine, offer clinical assessments or offer medical advice, they provide informational services.
 If a doula is providing these skills, she is not practicing as a Birth Arts International Doula.

-Birth Arts International Doulas act as advocates; they do not act as decision makers for clients.
-All health care choices are made by the client and not the doula.
-All communication referring to health care decisions are made by the client to their primary health care provider.
+Birth Arts International Doulas act as advocates; they do not act as decision-makers for clients.
+The client and not the doula make all healthcare choices.
+The client makes all communication referring to health care decisions to their primary health care provider.
 Advocates do not speak for the client but offer education and support.

 All Birth Arts International providers are advised to refer to the appropriate service provider for all care outside of the scope of practice.
 Providers should also refer to other providers if the client has needs better fulfilled by a better provider.